Parenting

 Children’s happy and healthy activity is swimming, which also promotes physical fitness, confidence building, and often treasured family past time.
 Still, water fun has to always be matched with safety.
 For children, drowning continues to be one of the main causes of accidental injury and death; hence, water safety is an absolute obligation for every parent and guardian.

-From active monitoring and water hazard awareness to the need of swimming lessons and pool water testing, fundamental swimming safety rules must be followed.
+From active monitoring and water hazard awareness to the need for swimming lessons and regular pool water testing, fundamental swimming safety rules must be followed to ensure a safe environment for everyone.
 Families can enjoy the water while lowering risks and guaranteeing peace of mind using these ideas.

 The most crucial rule is never to turn away your attention from children in or close proximity to water.
 Active supervision is especially important for public facilities, a lake, or a backyard pool.
 That means keeping your attention on younger children at all times and staying within arm’s reach for them; no distractions from phones, conversations, or books.